-ECOSTRESS land surface temperature data from the ECO_L2_LSTE product over Utah, United States, acquired on October 31, 2022.View full-size image
+ECOSTRESS land surface temperature data from the ECO_L2_LSTE product over California, United States, acquired on November 29, 2022.View full-size image

 The ECOsystem Spaceborne Thermal Radiometer Experiment on Space Station (ECOSTRESS) mission measures the temperature of plants to better understand how much water plants need and how they respond to stress.
 ECOSTRESS is attached to the International Space Station (ISS) and collects data over the conterminous United States (CONUS) as well as key biomes and agricultural zones around the world and selected FLUXNET validation sites.
 A map of the acquisition coverage can be found on the ECOSTRESS website.

 The ECOSTRESS Swath Land Surface Temperature and Emissivity Instantaneous L2 Global 70 m (ECO_L2_LSTE) Version 2 data product provides atmospherically corrected land surface temperature and emissivity (LST&E) values derived from five thermal infrared (TIR) bands.
 The ECO_L2_LSTE data product was derived using a physics-based Temperature and Emissivity Separation (TES) algorithm.
 The ECO_L2_LSTE is provided as swath data and has a spatial resolution of 70 meters (m).
 The corresponding ECO_L1B_GEO data product is required to georeference the ECO_L2_LSTE data product.